nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 However, ChopChop also features a graphical interface to display ingredients and recipes in an interactive form.

+This user guide provides an in-depth guide about how to use ChopChop.
+Choose a topic from the Table of Contents to find answers, get step-by-step instructions.
+In addition, the quick start guide provides an end-to-end setup process to get you started on the ChopChop installation process.

 --------------
 ## Quick start